NATIVE HOST PLANTS

 “Lepidoptera” are Butterflies and moths.

-Caterpillars are a crucial food source for birds, particularly for feeding their young.
-They provide a high-protein, easily digestible food source rich in fats and carotenoids, essential nutrients for growing baby bids.
+But why care about Caterpillars?
+Caterpillars are a crucial food source for birds when feeding their young.
+They provide a high-protein, easily digestible food source, rich in fats and carotenoids, all essential nutrients for growing baby birds.
 If there are not enough caterpillars, the baby birds will not survive.
-Birds are vital to the health of our ecosystem.
-Birds provide many services …pest control (insect and vermin), seed dispersal, nutrient cycling and soil health through bird droppings, ecosystem engineers that can modify environments and create habitats for other wildlife such as the woodpecker and because they are so sensitive to environmental changes, they are an important environmental indicator of ecosystem health.